The Best Ad Blockers for Firefox 2025

 AdLock's Cover Your Tracks results

-AdLock's privacy privacy is another indicator of its commitment to privacy.
-It states that it gathers anonymous usage information, but it's stored on your local storage and it's not sold or shared with third parties.
+Private free extension: AdLock's privacy privacy is another indicator of its commitment to privacy.
+It states that it gathers anonymous usage information, but it's stored in your local storage and is not sold or shared with third parties.
 We feel good about its data usage, even with the free extension.

 What we didn’t like

-If you opt for a premium subscription, AdLock starts at $1.05/mo but you'll need to commit to a subscription for five years.
+Long subscription period: If you opt for a premium subscription and want to get the best value, you'll need to commit to a five-year subscription.
 There are also annual and monthly plans, but those come at a higher cost.

 AdLock pros and cons